Banja Luka: Government

 Banja Luka plays an important role on different levels of Bosnia and Herzegovina's government structures.
 Banja Luka is the centre of the government for the Municipality of Banja Luka.
 A number of entity and state institutions are seated in the city.
-The Republika Srpska Government and the National Assembly are based in Banja Luka.
+The Government of Republika Srpska and its National Assembly are based in Banja Luka.

-The Bosnia and Herzegovina State Agencies based in the city include the Indirect Taxation (VAT) Authority, the Deposit Insurance Agency as well as a branch of the Central Bank of Bosnia and Herzegovina (formerly the National Bank of Republika Srpska).
+The Bosnia and Herzegovina State Agencies based in the city include the Indirect Taxation Authority, the Deposit Insurance Agency as well as a branch of the Central Bank of Bosnia and Herzegovina (formerly the National Bank of Republika Srpska).
 Austria, Croatia, France, Germany, Serbia, the United Kingdom and the United States maintain diplomatic representation through consulates-general in Banja Luka.

-As of 2021, the mayor is Draško Stanivuković of the Party of Democratic Progress, elected in 2020.
+As of 2021, the mayor of the city is Draško Stanivuković of the Party of Democratic Progress, who was elected in 2020.

 Economy

-In 1981 Banja Luka's GDP per capita was 97% of the Yugoslav average.
+In 1981, Banja Luka's GDP per capita was 97% of the Yugoslav average.

 Although the city itself was not directly affected by the Bosnian war in the early 1990s, its economy was.
-In this period Banja Luka fell behind the world in key areas such as technology, resulting in a rather stagnant economy.
+In this period Banja Luka fell behind the world in key areas such as technology, with socially owned technology firms such as SOUR Rudi Čajavec collapsing, resulting in a rather stagnant economy.
 However, in recent years, the financial services sector has gained in importance in the city.
 In 2002, the trading began on the newly established Banja Luka Stock Exchange.
 The number of companies listed, the trading volume and the number of investors have increased significantly.
 A number of big companies such as Telekom Srpske, Rafinerija ulja Modriča, Banjalučka Pivara and Vitaminka are all listed on the exchange and are traded regularly.
 Investors, apart from those from Slovenia, Croatia and Serbia, now include a number of investment funds from the EU, and from Norway, the United States, Japan and China.

 A number of financial services regulators, such as the Republika Srpska Securities Commission and the RS Banking Agency are headquartered in Banja Luka.
-This, along with the fact that some of the major banks in Bosnia, the Deposit Insurance Agency and the value-added tax (VAT) authority are all based in the city, has helped Banja Luka establish itself as a major financial centre of the country.
+This, along with the fact that some of the major banks in Bosnia, the Deposit Insurance Agency and the value-added tax (VAT) authority are all based in the city, has helped Banja Luka establish itself as a major financial centre in the country.